vim-vdebug/vdebug/README.md

 and can even be used from the command-line.
 It even has unit tests covering some of the more critical parts of the code.

+# News

+Vdebug now has an irc channel on freenode!
+If you're running into problems installing, configuring or running vdebug, or you just want to ask a general question, join us on **#vdebug**.

 # Recent version (version 1.4.1)

  * Fix folds being forgotten after debugging (issue #56)